astock87/astock87/README.md

 - 👋 Hi, I'm Amanda.
 - 👀 I’m interested in learning to code and programming in general.
-- 🌱 I’m currently learning C and Python...or attempting to anyway.
+- 🌱 I’m currently enrolled in the Flatiron School Cyber Security Analytics cohort, and I'm learning Python...or attempting to anyway.
-- 💞️ I’m looking to collaborate on nothing right now.
-I want to learn more first.
-- 📫 How to reach me ...

 <!---
 astock87/astock87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.